MarkVarghese6/SwEng26-IBM-TORCS/ml_driver/README.md

-# TORCS RL – ML Skeleton
+# TORCS Reinforcement Learning Driver

 Train / evaluate an RL agent on TORCS with Stable-Baselines3.